r4victor/tenthousandmeters/content/blog/python_bts_04.md

 ```

-Here's how the optimized version of the evaluation loop looks like:
+Here's what the optimized version of the evaluation loop looks like:

 ```C
 for (;;) {